-For bankruptcy purposes, the state medium income is taken from U.S. Census Bureau data, which is posted periodically by the United States Trustee.
-The current Pennsylvania median income figures for 2016 are as follows:
+For bankruptcy purposes, the state median income is taken from U.S. Census Bureau data, which is posted periodically by the United States Trustee.
+The current Pennsylvania median income figures for 2020 are as follows:

 |Individual||Family of 2||Family of 3||Family of 4||Family of 5||Family of 6*|

 *For each additional family member over six, add $9000.
 Applies to cases filed on or after May 1, 2020.
 Source: U.S. Census Bureau.